 Mr. Applbaum began his career as a law clerk to the Honorable Lowell A. Reed, Jr., U.S. District Judge in the Eastern District of Pennsylvania.
 While in Philadelphia, Mr. Applbaum taught as an adjunct professor of law at Temple University School of Law.

 Mr. Applbaum was the managing editor of the Law Review and published his Law Review Note at the Benjamin N. Cardozo School of Law.
-He is a member of the New York and New Jersey Bars and is a member of the Federal Bar Council, American Bar Association, and New York City Bar Association.
-Mr. Applbaum serves on the Board of Directors of the City Bar Fund.
+He is a member of the Federal Bar Council, American Bar Association, and the Association of the Bar of the City of New York.

 Benjamin N. Cardozo School of Law